 In our area, I love to forage for moss for my floral arrangements and terrariums.
 I also like to collect little bits like flower seeds to bring back home and observe and grow.
-If you’re foraging off your property, be sure to get permission from the landowner or public authority prior to going foraging.
+If you’re foraging off your property, be sure to get prior permission from the landowner or public authority.

 3. Plant Witch Herbs and Flowers

-Once you’ve taken some time to observe nature, it’s time to plan out some plants to grow in the witches herb garden.
-Safely edible witch herbs and flowers are a great way to start your garden because they’re generally easy to find and grow.
+Once you’ve taken some time to observe nature, it’s time to pick out some plants to grow in your witch garden.
+Culinary witch herbs and flowers are a great way to start your garden because they’re generally easy to find and grow.
 It’s also safer to grow mainstream culinary herbs and edible flowers before you delve into some of the lesser-known and potentially poisonous witchy plants in the next section.

 Here are a few great edible culinary witch herbs to try out.
 Make sure you do your research when buying your seeds or plants to ensure the plant/variety you’re getting is indeed edible.

-Further info about witchy herb gardening can be found in this article about witchy ways to use your garden herbs.
-Rosemary Gladstar’s Medicinal Herb book is also extremely useful, even if you don’t know anything about growing herbs yet.
+Further info about witchy herb gardening can be found in Rosemary Gladstar’s book on medicinal herbs.
+Her book is extremely useful – even if you don’t know anything about growing herbs yet.
 It has detailed instructions for herbal remedies plants with healing properties:

 4. Grow Witchy Plants